Poisson reduction as a coisotropic intersection: Introduction

 \subsection{Coisotropic intersections}

-A transversal intersection of two Lagrangian submanifolds in a symplectic manifold is a collection of points that one could count.
-In Lagrangian Floer theory one counts intersections of non-transverse Lagrangians using, roughly speaking, the Morse complex of the symplectic action functional: the critical locus of the symplectic action functional is exactly the intersection.
+Motivated by Lagrangian Floer theory and Donaldson--Thomas theory, Behrend and Fantechi \cite{BF} showed that the cohomology of the algebra of functions on a derived intersection of two holomorphic Lagrangian submanifolds of a complex symplectic manifold carries a $(-1)$-shifted Poisson ($\bP_0$) structure.

 Pantev, To\"{e}n, Vaqui\'{e} and Vezzosi \cite{PTVV} gave a derived-geometric interpretation of this result.
-Namely, the derived critical locus of the symplectic action functional is the derived Lagrangian intersection which was shown to have a $(-1)$-shifted symplectic structure.
-The Floer complex can then be thought of as a quantization of the Lagrangian intersection.
-This is a generalization of a result of Behrend and Fantechi \cite{BF} who show that the cohomology of a derived Lagrangian intersection carries a $(-1)$-shifted Poisson ($\bP_0$) structure.
-More generally, derived intersection of two Lagrangians in an $n$-shifted symplectic stack was shown to be $(n-1)$-shifted symplectic.
+Namely, it was shown that a derived intersection of two algebraic Lagrangians carries a $(-1)$-shifted symplectic structure.
+More generally, they have shown that a derived intersection of two Lagrangians in an $n$-shifted symplectic stack is $(n-1)$-shifted symplectic.

 Baranovsky and Ginzburg \cite{BG} generalized the Behrend--Fantechi result in a different direction.
-Namely, they have shown that the cohomology of a derived intersection of coisotropic submanifolds of a Poisson manifold carries a $\bP_0$-structure.
+Namely, they have shown that the cohomology of the algebra of functions on the derived intersection of two coisotropic subvarieties of a Poisson variety carries a $\bP_0$-structure.
 It is thus natural to ask whether one can lift the Baranovsky--Ginzburg construction to the chain level.